USAFA-ECE/ece281-book/_sources/lab/lab2.md

 ## Lab

-It is time to implement them in hardware with VHDL!
+It is time to implement the seven segment display decoder in hardware with VHDL!

 ### Setup Vivado Project